The King of Kings (1927 film)

 The King of Kings is a 1927 American silent epic film produced and directed by Cecil B. DeMille.
-It depicts the last weeks of Jesus before his crucifixion and stars H. B. Warner in the lead role.
+Starring H. B. Warner in the lead role, it depicts events in the life of Jesus, from the exorcism of Mary Magdalene to the crucifixion and resurrection.
+The screenplay was written by Jeanie MacPherson and includes verses from the Gospels of Matthew, Mark, Luke, and John.